 In 2005, the first lease payment associated with the Energy Efficiency Project was due.
 Total principal for this project was \$1,070,543 and was spread out over a twelve (12) year period.
-The eighth principal payment was made on May 30, 2012 for \$87,000.
-The remaining principal due for this project as of December 31, 2012 is \$337,543.
+The ninth principal payment was made on May 30, 2013 for \$95,000.
+The remaining principal due for this project as of December 31, 2013 is \$242,543.

-Moody's has recently affirmed the Aa2 general obligation rating but did assign a negative outlook due to their concerns over the pressures of the Nursing Home receivables to the General Fund.
-In response to these concerns, Cheshire County has combined the Nursing Home operations within the General Fund so that adjusting entries that may indicate the nursing home actually is due funds to the General Fund will no longer accumulate.
+In 2012 Moody's reaffirmed the Aa2 general obligation rating but did assign a negative outlook due to their concerns over the pressures of the Nursing Home receivables to the General Fund.
+In response to these concerns, Cheshire County combined the Nursing Home operations within the General Fund so that adjusting entries that may indicate the nursing home actually is due funds to the General Fund no longer accumulate.